alexwlchan/alexwlchan.net/src/_drafts/ignore-lots-of-folders-in-spotlight.md

 You need to run as the root user or using `sudo`, because regular users aren't allowed to modify the Spotlight configuration file.

-If you'd find this useful, you can download the script:
+If you'd find this useful, you can download and use my script:

 {% download /files/2021/ignore_folders_in_spotlight.py %}